Graphs definition

 An edge is described by two nodes (called the source and the target of the edge) and by an edge label.

-Before version 1.2, edge labels were atomic and did not have an internal structure.
-This was not very convenient to deal with complex edges:
+Before version 1.2, edge labels were atomic and had no internal structure.
+This was not very convenient for dealing with complex edges:

 - in UD, the label